 To get the most out of your cannabis plant, it’s important to utilizing every aspect of it — even the dust at the bottom of your grinder.
 This is true whether you’re new to using cannabis or have been for some time.

-If you want to decarb kief and make the most of your weed, this is the article for you.
+If you want to decarb kief and make the most of your herbe, this is the article for you.
 We’ll walk you through the process step-by-step so that you can get started right away.

 What Is Kief?